bdusell/nondeterministic-stack-rnn/README.md

 computing environments and is often available on HPC clusters instead of Docker.

-In order to run the Singularity container, you must build or download the `.sif` (Singularity image) file.
-You can pull the public Singularity image using
+In order to run the Singularity container, you must build the `.sif` (Singularity image) file from the Docker image.
+You can pull the public Docker image and convert it to the file `nondeterministic-stack-rnn.sif` by running

-    $ bash scripts/pull-singularity-image.bash

-This will download the image to the file `nondeterministic-stack-rnn.sif`.

-If you like, you can also build the image yourself by first building (or pulling) the Docker image and converting it to a Singularity image.

-    $ bash scripts/build-singularity-image.bash --build
+    $ bash scripts/build-singularity-image.bash --pull

+Note that this will take several minutes.
+Since Docker is probably not available on your HPC cluster, you may want to run this on a private workstation where Docker and Singularity are installed, then `scp` the `.sif` file to the HPC cluster.

-You can open a shell in the Singularity container using
+Once the image is built, you can open a shell in the Singularity container using

     $ bash scripts/singularity-shell.bash

-This will work on both GPU and CPU machines, although it will output a warning if there is no GPU.
+This will work on both GPU and CPU machines (it will output a harmless warning if there is no GPU).

 You can find a more general tutorial on Singularity [here](https://github.com/bdusell/singularity-tutorial).